UF-CSC/Aging-P5/README.md

 voms-proxy-init --voms cms --valid 168:00
 ```

-2. Input files
+### Input files for 2016 analysis
-- This study is based on ROOT ntuples produced by Hualin Mei using the UF rootmaker on the HPC cluster:
+This study is based on ROOT ntuples produced by Hualin Mei using the UF rootmaker on the HPC cluster:

 ```
 /cms/data/store/user/hmei/rootfiles_2017/CSCNtuples_2016SingleMu_BCDEFGH_promptReco/SingleMuon/